Namisi-Aaron/Namisi-Aaron/README.md

 ## About Me

-I'm a passionate software developer & data analyst with a keen interest in building scalable and efficient applications, and creating competent dashboards and data insights.
+I'm a passionate software developer & data analyst with a keen interest in building scalable and efficient applications and creating competent dashboards and data insights.
 I enjoy working with various programming languages and technologies to solve real-world problems.

 - 🔭 I’m currently working on upskilling and being tech-savvy.
 - 🌱 I’m currently learning web development with Python and ML/AI.